-1. Item 1 of the Agenda - Audited financial statements for the financial year ended 30 June 2022
+1. Item 1 of the Agenda - Audited Financial Statements for the financial year ended 30 June 2023

-The Audited Financial Statements are laid in accordance with Section 340(1)(a) of the Act for discussion only.
-They do not require shareholders' approval and hence, will not be put forward for voting by shareholders of the Company.
+The Audited Financial Statements are laid in accordance with Section 340(1)(a) of the Companies Act 2016 ("the Act") for discussion only.
+They do not require shareholders' approval and hence, this item on the Agenda will not put forward for voting by shareholders of the Company.